openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

-### 2022/08/08
+### 2022/08/12

-* Software maintenance planned on math-alderaan-h[01-02] to configure Slurm to work with GPUs.
-This may involve rebooting the nodes.
-No user jobs will be allowed to run on them until the maintenance is completed.
-Other nodes should not be affected.
+* Maintenance planned on math-alderaan-h[01-02] to configure Slurm with GPUs.
+The nodes are draining and no new jobs can start on them.
+Please let me know if you want to submit something in the meantime and I can lift the drain state temporarily.

 ### 2022/08/08